r1cksec/corptrace/README.md

 ## Configuration
 The `modules.json` file contains all modules that can be executed by thoth. <br>
-The modules have the following structure:
+A single module has the following structure:

 ```
 {
     "name": "nameOfModule",
-    "riskLevel": "riskLevelAsInteger",
+    "riskLevel": "riskLevelFrom1To4",
     "syntax": "commandSyntax <variable> > <outputFile> 2>&1",
 },
 ```